fractal161/btpg/README.md

 ## Acknowledgements

-Adrien Wu for creating BetaTetris.
+[fractal161](https://github.com/fractal161) for creating this website, and [Adrien Wu](https://github.com/adrien1018) for creating BetaTetris.